 - Fresh basil or parsley

-In a large soup, brown Italian sausage and ground beef over medium heat until mostly cooked.
+- In a large soup pot, brown Italian sausage and ground beef over medium heat until mostly cooked.

-Remove heat with a slotted spoon, leaving behind pan drippings.
+- Remove meat with a slotted spoon, leaving behind pan drippings.

-Let simmer until tomatoes have broken down and the flavors have come together, about 1-2 hours.
+- Let soup simmer until tomatoes have broken down and the flavors have come together, about 1-2 hours.

-Add ditalini to soup and salt and pepper to taste.
+- Add ditalini to soup and season with salt and pepper to taste.

 You might also like: